TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-11-19-how-to-flip-doctrine-odm-repositories-to-services.md

 id: 420
 title: "How to flip Doctrine ODM repositories to Services"
 perex: |
-    While working with legacy projects, I often come across this anti-pattern of using repositories in wrong way.
-Instead of easy-to-inject service, projects are locked into service locator.
+    While working with legacy projects, I often encountered this anti-pattern of misusing repositories.
+Instead of easy-to-inject service, projects are locked into a service locator.

     This makes code hard to upgrade and locks your project heavily to the Doctrine ODM packages.
-And there is plenty of them.
+And there are plenty of them.
 Each extra package bites off its share of upgrade costs.

-    Today we look on how to refactor ODM service locator to independent services and separate your project from ODM.
-There is quite a few advantages we get in strict type coverage as well.
+    Today, we look at how to refactor the ODM service locator to independent services and separate your project from ODM.
+We also get a few advantages in strict type coverage.
 ---

-What I mean by *service locator*?
+What do I mean by *service locator*?

 ```php
 final class ProductController